-Pineapple patterns date back to the 30s and 40s and are popular to this day.
-They make for a delicious theme for home décor and needlework.
-Can’t wait to bite into one?
+Crochet lace patterns date back to the 30s and 40s and are popular to this day.
+They make for a lovable theme for home décor and needlework.
+Can’t wait to start with one?
 Let this design detail guide you.

 You will love this floral pattern.
 The blossoms are made in warm shades to up the fun quotient.
 Give wheels to your imagination and splash in some uncommon colors to fill the center and borders of the flowers.
 Twine the yarn between your fingers and usher in spring!

 Wondering what to gift your dear one for Christmas?
 Why not present this chirpy bookmark?
 Your friend will cherish your memories whenever he flips through the pages of his favorite book.
 Crafted in an endearing design, it is sure to touch his heart.

 This unique style can add a new dimension to your crocheting outings.
 It’s worth a try this Easter.
 Made with a small steel hook and white cotton thread, it is solemnity redefined.
 You are free to accentuate it by adding some colorful beads.
 Putting a hook at the top and tassels near the end can very well turn it into a cute wall hanging.

 Want to add a personal touch to your crochet bookmark gift?
 Let this neat lavender pattern do the honors.
 The delightful aroma of the lavender-scented yarn will spell magic on your special someone.
 You can crochet with a single color or choose a different color, preferably white, for the edges of the bookmark.